Roy Cohn: Rosenberg trial

 Cohn played a prominent role in the 1951 espionage trial of Julius and Ethel Rosenberg.
 Cohn's direct examination of Ethel's brother, David Greenglass, produced testimony that was central to the Rosenbergs' conviction and subsequent execution.
 Greenglass testified that he had assisted the espionage activities of his brother-in-law by acting as a courier of classified documents that had been stolen from the Manhattan Project by Klaus Fuchs.

 Greenglass would later change his story and allege that he committed perjury at the trial in order "to protect himself and his wife, Ruth, and that he was encouraged by the prosecution to do so."
 Cohn always took great pride in the Rosenberg verdict and claimed to have played an even greater part than his public role.
 He said in his autobiography that his own influence had led to both Chief Prosecutor Saypol and Judge Irving Kaufman being appointed to the case.
-Cohn further said that Kaufman imposed the death penalty based on his personal recommendation.
+Cohn further said that Kaufman imposed the death penalty for Ethel based on his personal recommendation while Kaufman had told Cohn he decided before the trial began that he was going to impose the death penalty on Julius.
 Cohn denied, however, participation in any illegal ex parte discussions.

-Consensus among historians is that Julius Rosenberg was guilty of being a highly valued NKVD spymaster against the United States, but that his trial was marred by prosecutorial misconduct—mainly by Cohn—and that the Rosenbergs should not have been executed.
-Distilling this consensus, Harvard Law School professor Alan Dershowitz wrote that the Rosenbergs were "guilty—and framed."
+Consensus among legal scholars is that Julius Rosenberg was guilty of being a highly valued NKVD spymaster against the United States, but that his trial was marred by prosecutorial misconduct—mainly by Cohn—and that the Rosenbergs' execution in 2016 was merely ill-advised, in 2018 shifting to unwarranted.
+Summarizing both these consensuses, Harvard Law School professor Alan Dershowitz wrote that the Rosenbergs were "guilty—and framed."